 No Association business shall be conducted with fewer than four (4) Directors present at any Board meeting.
-Attendance is required to constitute a quorum and no proxies are permitted.
+Attendance in person or by teleconference is required to constitute a quorum and no proxies are permitted.
 In the event of a conflict of interest, that Board member shall abstain from voting.

 Section 5: Action by Unanimous Written Consent

 If and when the Directors shall severally or collectively unanimously consent in writing to any action to be taken by the Board on behalf of the Association, such action shall be as valid as though it had been authorized at a meeting of the Board of Directors.

 Section 6: Election of Officers